Common types of ants in Washington

 How do I get rid of ants?

-At Prosite, we offer comprehensive pest control services that include an inspection.
-When you contact us, we’ll conduct a thorough inspection of the property to identify the type of ant and how bad an infestation you have.
+At Prosite, we offer comprehensive pest control services that include a detailed inspection.
+When you contact us, we’ll conduct a thorough inspection of the property to identify the type of ant and how bad of an infestation you have.
 We’ll also locate entry points and determine what conditions in or around your structure are attracting them.
-Upon completion of our inspections, we’ll discuss our findings and recommend a treatment plan to get rid of ants.
+Upon completion of our inspection, we’ll discuss our findings and recommend a treatment plan to get rid of ants.

 For carpenter ant control, Prosite provides regularly scheduled treatment every year to protect against structure damage.

-If you’re interested in learn more about our ant control services, please contact Prosite today.
+If you’re interested in learning more about our ant control services in Ellensburg and Central Washington, please contact Prosite today.